byui-cse/cse251-course/week01/prepare.md

 > In computer science, concurrency is the ability of different parts or units of a program, algorithm, or problem to be executed out-of-order or in partial order, without affecting the final outcome.
 This allows for parallel execution of the concurrent units, which can significantly improve overall speed of the execution in multi-processor and multi-core systems.
 In more technical terms, concurrency refers to the decomposability property of a program, algorithm, or problem into order-independent or partially-ordered components or units

 Example of concurrency are:
-- Internet Browser
+- Chrome Browser
 - Website server node.js [website](https://nodejs.org/en/)
-- Operating System running on 1 cpu core
+- An Operating System running on a 1 cpu core computer

 -- [Definition of Concurrency](https://en.wikipedia.org/wiki/Concurrency_(computer_science))